 The most frequent root causes of migraine that are bandied about in functional medicine circles:

 There is certainly a gut-brain connection that is more of a concern for some of us with migraine than others.
-Many of us have IBS along with migraine or mild GI distress during attacks.
+Many of us have IBS (irritable bowel syndrome) along with migraine or mild GI distress during attacks.
 Some of us may have parts of our GI tract that are hyper-permeable (leaky).
-After some expensive testing that’s not usually covered by insurance, functional medicine practitioners often have a cookie-cutter prescribed diet for addressing leaky gut and expensive supplements.
+After some expensive testing that is usually not covered by insurance, functional medicine practitioners often have a cookie-cutter prescribed diet for addressing leaky gut and expensive supplements.
 Might the diet and supplements work?
 Yes, as the diet likely omits highly processed foods and focuses on whole foods.

-Food sensitivities – I believe that most, not all, people with migraine can be helped by diet.
+I believe that most, not all, people with migraine can be helped by diet.
 Practitioners looking for root causes nearly always require a costly food sensitivity test.
 Migraine-oriented elimination diets are the way to go to figure out your food triggers.
 Food is the most controllable trigger so place a big effort on figuring out your possible food triggers.
 I also like the Mediator Release Test (MRT) in some situations but I’m not a fan of the IgG-based test.
 This will be a topic of a future blog.

 Yes and no.

 Yes, seek well-qualified expertise including a conventional doctor so that you have the correct diagnosis.
-Find a doctor to partner with you and help you find lasting relief with minimal unpleasant side effects.
+Find a doctor to partner with you that helps you find lasting relief with minimal unpleasant side effects.
 If you have been with the same doctor for an extended period of time and aren’t significantly better, seek the next level of expertise.
 If you are already seeing a headache specialist, consider a different one or a headache center that may offer another approach.
 Those living in the US also have access to an excellent online migraine clinic staffed with headache specialists that will have you seen in a matter of days.
 If you’re interested in learning more, our Neura Health review by a person living with complex migraine is a must-read.

 Expensive Rabbit Holes

-If you want to consult a functional medicine practitioner, learn about his/her background.
-Some are MDs and DOs.
-Some are chiropractors or naturopaths or nutritionists.
-Finding a local provider that listens to you and helps support you in making healthy changes can be very valuable.
-Especially if their ideas line-up with the Treatment Pie.
-Be cautious of requirements that you agree to expensive tests and buy his/her supplements.
+If you want to consult a functional medicine practitioner, learn about his/her background first.
+Some are MDs or DOs while others are chiropractors, naturopaths or even nutritionists.
+Finding a provider that listens to you and helps support you in making healthy changes is most valuable.
+Be cautious of requirements before you agree to expensive tests or buy his/her supplements.
 Take advantage of possible personalized attention regarding how you can prioritize your well-being.
-Beware of the functional medicine practitioner that requires a lot of money upfront.
+Beware of functional medicine practitioners that require a lot of money upfront.